kodi-pvr/pvr.vbox/README.md

 This addon has been built from the ground up using C++11.
 The main functionality is contained within the `vbox` namespace, the only file outside that is `client.cpp` which bridges the gap between the Kodi API and the API used by the main library class, `vbox::VBox`.
 The idea is to keep the addon code as decoupled from Kodi as possible.

-The addon communicates with a VBox gateway using the gateway's HTTP API.
+The addon communicates with a VBox TV Gateway using the TV gateway's HTTP API.
 Since the structure of the responses vary a little bit, a factory is used to construct meaningful objects to represent the various responses.
 All response-related code is located under the `vbox::response` namespace.

 The addon requires XMLTV parsing since that's the format the gateway provides EPG data over.
 The classes and utilities for handling this are shipped as a separate library (libxmltv) and available through the `xmltv` namespace.